-Of the unsaturated Fats, several are absolutely essential to the body.
-Without them, the body can't absorb certain Fat-soluble vitamins such as A, D, E and K.
+Some fat in the diet is absolutely essential to the body.
+Without it, the body can’t absorb certain fat-soluble vitamins such as A, D, E and K.

-The real kicker is when you remember all the fuss about how bad butter was for you because it was animal Fat.
-Food writers everyone duly parroted and trumpeted the news, causing many people to switch to margarine for health reasons as urged to by doctors, scientists, food writers and all the health industry.
+The real kicker is when you remember all the fuss about how bad butter was for you because it was animal fat.
+Food writers everywhere duly parroted and trumpeted the news, causing many people to switch to margarine for health reasons as urged to by doctors, scientists, food writers and all the health industry.
 Oops.
-Turned out that margarine was just about the worst thing you could do for your body: it was bursting with trans-fats from making the oils solid at room temperature.
+Turned out that margarine as made at the time was just about the worst thing you could do for your body: it was bursting with trans-fats from making the oils solid at room temperature.
 Those who had given up their beloved butter must have been very cross indeed.
 Those who continued frying in bacon fat and butter while being lectured by people who fried in margarine must have had a hard time suppressing their smiles.